VyrCossont/AtelierEsri/notes/design.md

         - "Harmonium and spider silk, baby!"
         - "Wait, did you get over your thing about spiders?"
         - "Absolutely not.
 I'm just drunk enough to synthesize something beautiful from them and put the screaming off for a few hours."
+4. Endgame weapons.
+Black with glowing bits.
+Totally unnecessary overkill.
+We may never actually put these in.
+I wanted to write the fiction anyway.
+    - Esri: The Fulcrum (staff)
+        - "That thing worries me."
+        - "It's ominous, right?
+Not dangerous, not by itself, but it feels like something I shouldn't have.
+And this is me saying that."
+        - "The fundamental forces of the universe are more or less balanced, Esri.
+They have to be, or we wouldn't exist.
+Gravity pulls us down, the floor keeps us up.
+But you put a thumb wrong on the new staff, and I think gravity goes sideways and the floor is lava."
+        - "I'll be careful.
+We get through this, Sae.
+We do what we need to do.
+Then it goes in a safe under the floorboards, and we hope we never need it again."
+        - "You really have grown since we started this, Esri.
+I'm proud of you.
+And that's the only reason I'm not running for it right now."
+    - Allie: photonic scythe (double-ended, doubles physical attacks)
+        - "I saw Death, once.
+The very first time I almost died.
+Did I tell you that?"
+        - "You what?
+You saw Death?"
+        - "You know my family has that whole 'live by the sword, die by the sword' deal.
+Maybe we have Death's attention already, and Death came by as a courtesy, or a reminder.
+It was a training accident with my dad.
+Blunt sword, but the blade snapped, got me in the lung."
+        - "Holy shit, Allie.
+When was this?"
+        - "I was fifteen.
+People get the black robe right, but the skeleton part?
+Nah.
+She's a woman, did you know that?
+Beautiful, and a little sad.
+She looked at me, and shook her head, like, 'not yet', and next thing I knew, I was on the dining room table, coughing up blood while my uncle stitched my chest back together."
+        - "Your family is terrifying.
+I'm glad they're on our side.
+But why are you telling us this now?"
+        - "People get the scythe part right too.
+Death carries a scythe.
+I saw it.
+Same shape as any farmer's.
+To fifteen-year-old me, it looked like the end of all things, and maybe it is.
+But you know what?
+Today I'm looking at this gorgeous glowing double-bladed slicing machine you made me, and I'm thinking, and it's crazy, but I'm thinking, with this… maybe I could take her.
+If I had to."
+    - Sae: transmutation bow
+        - "Sae, I wanted to say thanks.
+For everything.
+Alchemy is my life now.
+But, like, if I were the one teaching someone how to do it, and they were doing it way easier than I ever could, I'd be such a mess, and you've been so patient, I don't even know how you do it.
+Anyway, sorry, I'm fucking awful at having feelings, so I made you this."
+        - "A longbow?
+Uh.
+Thanks, but I'm not sure I have the muscles to draw one of these things."
+        - "It's… more longbow-shaped than it's a longbow.
+Give it a pull.
+You don't need to load it.
+But for the love of fuck don't let go suddenly, and don't point it at anything but the floor."
+        - "Esri, what is this thing?
+My hands are tingling.
+My *teeth* are tingling.
+There're rainbows round the edges of everything."
+        - "I wanted to make you something that'd help with your alchemy.
+I don't know if that's possible, but I had to try.
+And the most confident I've ever seen you is when you're grinning down the sights of something."
+        - "When I'm what?"
+        - "You're, like, practically feral.
+I've seen you literally licking your lips.
+It's honestly hot.
+So I crammed a bow full of variations on cauldron metal, and every other transmutation catalyst I could think of that'd fit your whole deal.
+A lot of twisty little bits, a lot of really poisonous stuff."
+        - "Twisty bits and poisons; should I be insulted?
+Never mind.
+It sounds almost like an alchemical staff."
+        - "Yeah, I guess, but it's a bow.
+I couldn't test the final version.
+My alchemy was barely enough to make it, and it's not the right kind to use it; it has to be yours.
+But I think if *you* fire an arrow from it, it won't be an arrow when it hits.
+It'll be whatever you need it to be.
+Acid.
+Darkness.
+Big ol' tungsten spikes."
+        - "I… don't know what to say either.
+That's so much effort.
+I can feel how much power went into this.
+Nobody's ever done anything like this for me.
+Even if it doesn't work, thank you.
+Thank you for trying.
+And it's been fun teaching you, you know?
+You've come so far!
+My own attempt to learn alchemy turned out to not be totally pointless because I could pass it on to you."
+        - "You're welcome!"
+        - "Now let's go very, very, very far from the atelier so I can get the hang of this."

 # cutscenes